How can the Obermatt Value Ranks be used for investments and subsequently converted into money? First, we need to know what Value Ranks are.

 Use the Value Ranks as an estimate of the price!
 High ranks mean low prices and low ranks mean high prices.
 In the next step, compare the price with what you expect from the company.
 If you have reason to expect more than the Value Rank suggests, then you should invest!
 If you see a good Obermatt Value Rank and think the company is at least average, buy the stock.
 If you see a bad Obermatt Value Rank and think the company is more or less average, sell the stock.

-When buying shares: I look for companies with high Value Ranks.
+When buying shares: he looks for companies with high Value Ranks.
 Most of these companies should have a problem or even more than one problem because their share price is so low.
-If I don't find any relevant evidence and at the same time believe that the future of this company is intact, then I will buy it.
+If he doesn't find any relevant evidence and at the same time believe that the future of this company is intact, then he will buy it.

-When selling shares: I am looking for companies with a low Value Rank in my portfolio.
+When selling shares: He is looking for companies with a low Value Rank in his portfolio.
 Most of them should have an exciting future because only then would their high price be justified.
-If I find such highly valued stocks which don't seem particularly exciting or even average, I sell them.
+If he finds such highly valued stocks which don't seem particularly exciting or even average, he sells them.

 Investment decisions based on Value Rankings always require two things: the Obermatt Value Rank and your personal assessment of the future.
 This forms the basis of your "investment story", which has a great advantage over other stories: it has not been told many times before, because you created the story yourself and therefore you are to one to profit from it.